tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 }
 ```

-The example above fetch notes in the background contexts, then mutate the first note and save.
+The example above fetch notes in the background context, then mutate the first note and save.

 ### Delete